 October 8, 2019 - by Jason Lisk

-Christian McCaffrey and the Carolina Panthers are coming at some value in their revenge game against Tampa Bay in London (Photo by William Howard/Icon Sportswire)
+Christian McCaffrey and the Carolina Panthers get a great matchup in Survivor in Week 13 (Photo by William Howard/Icon Sportswire)

 The Kansas City Chiefs lost to the Colts as a double-digit favorite on Sunday, and the Bears lost in London to Oakland as the fourth-largest favorite of the week.

 The most notable result from last week, though, might have come on Monday Night Football, when the San Francisco 49ers planted Baker Mayfield to the turf over and over, winning 31-3.
 As a result, the Browns are very unpopular this week, as we will get to further below in our analysis of value picks for Week 6.

 But first, let’s recap our highlighted games from a week ago.